Just like in the meme above, this was one of the problems that would cause my insomnia, drive my depression, and keep me mentally unwell.

 Remember, just because your traumas don’t seem very traumatic when you compare it to the horrible things we see happening in the world, doesn’t mean they’re not important and traumatic thoughts and feelings for you.
 Don’t compare your personal traumas to what you see around you in the world.
 The only thing that matters is how these thoughts and experiences affect you as an individual.
 Such thinking as “other people have it worse than me” only leads to you not getting the help you need to live a better life for yourself.
 You deserve to live a better life, your best life.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences with insomnia and tips on how to manage you manage it in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter.
-Lastly, if you’d like to support my blog then you can make a donation of any size here.
+Also, feel free to share your experiences with insomnia and tips on how to manage it in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up to my below.
+Lastly, if you’d like to support my blog then you can make a donation of any size below also.
 Until next time,

 Unwanted Life readers.